reshamas/reshamas.github.io/_posts/2019-05-20-deconstructing-the-datacamp-debacle.md

 ### Definitions

 Language is critical to understanding and impartially representing the entities involved.
-Here are some definition used in the article:
+Here are some definitions used in the article:
 - **Target**: “Target” is the preferred term over the word “victim” by the R-Ladies community to reference the woman who experienced and suffered through this incident.
 - **Offender**: Tech company CEO who sexually harassed the target